jgraley/inferno-cpp2v/src/node/node_interface.md

 };
 ```

-Here, `Integer` is the intermediate node for the property like `Constancy` in the above example.
+Here, `Integer` is the intermediate node for the property like `Permission` in the above example.
 However, we prefer not to define 2^32 final classes for the values of an integer.
 We want to use a simple `int` variable, so we add it as a member.
 We consider different values of `value` to be different properties that should compare unequal.
 So we overload `IsLocalMatch()` to achieve this behaviour.
 First we must dynamically upcast to `SpecificInteger` (if this fails, return false since the node is of a different type and doesn't match).
 Second, we compare the values.

 By overloading `IsLocalMatch()`, we have restricted the set of nodes that will match `SpecificInteger` from all other `SpecificInteger`s to just `SpecificInteger`s with the same value, which is a subset of the set of all `SpecificIdentifier`s.
 Hence the word "Specific" in the node name.